Minembwe: Dissolution of Minembwe Territory and the 2020 commune dispute

-On 20 July 2021, Banyamulenge militia group Twiganeho and their allies attacked the Musika village, located in the southern Basimunyaka groupement in Lulenge.
-According to several testimonies, fifteen homes were set ablaze, compelling civilians to relocate to Runundu and Ilundu villages.
-Others migrated towards Lumanya and Kwamulima villages.
-Two elderly men were immolated in their residence, children were separated from their parents, and a hundred cattle were abducted.
-In May 2022, clashes between Banyamulenge rebel group Ngumino and Mai-Mai Biloze Bishambuke resulted in nearly five fatalities in Irumba and Ngandura, 15 kilometers from Minembwe.
-In July 2022, four civilians were killed in Minembwe by Twirwaneho.
-In August 2022, dozens of civilians and police officers were taken hostage by Twirwaneho in the Minembwe highlands.
-On 4 January 2023, the Deputy Chief of Staff of the Armed Forces of the Democratic Republic of the Congo in charge of operations, Chico Tshitambwe, called on the population of Minembwe to dissociate themselves from armed groups.
-Tshitambwe also invited the militias to lay down their arms and join the PDDRC-S program.
+On 20 July 2021, Twirwaneho and allied Banyamulenge militias attacked Musika village in the southern Basimunyaka groupement of Lulenge.
+The attack resulted in the burning of fifteen houses and displaced civilians toward Runundu, Ilundu, Lumanya, and Kwamulima villages.
+Two elderly residents were burned to death inside their residence, numerous children were separated from their parents, and around one hundred cattle were looted.
+In May 2022, clashes between the Banyamulenge rebel group Gumino and the Mai-Mai Biloze Bishambuke caused nearly five deaths in the villages of Irumba and Ngandura, situated roughly 15 kilometers from Minembwe.
+In July 2022, Twirwaneho fighters killed four civilians in Minembwe.
+In August of the same year, the group reportedly abducted dozens of civilians and police officers in the Minembwe highlands.
+On 4 January 2023, the FARDC Deputy Chief of Staff responsible for operations, Jerome Chico Tshitambwe, appealed to the inhabitants of Minembwe to separate themselves from armed groups and encouraged militias to surrender their weapons and participate in the PDDRC-S program.